 - Vincent of Pandora Hearts is hinted to want to do this to Ada.

-- Sailor Moon: Chibi Moon, is captured by Death Phantom, and false memories of persecution are inserted into her psyche convincing her her mother Usagi and friends the sailor senshi are really her enemies, she slowly morphs into the "Dark Lady".
+- Sailor Moon: Chibi Moon is captured by Death Phantom, and false memories of persecution are inserted into her psyche convincing her her mother Usagi and friends the sailor senshi are really her enemies; she slowly morphs into Black Lady.
 There are many hentai stories that provide a more lewd version of what happens, especially in relation to the body changes.
 From a young prepubescent young girl to a full grown voluptuous woman with a whip.

 - This happens within the first episode of Death Note to Light Yagami, where he goes from a mild-mannered, upstanding star student to a mass-murderer with a monster god complex.
 Of course, he stays in the territory of Anti-Hero for a while after that, then gradually loses the ideals that led him to go in that direction in the first place.